def-not-jitesh/encpay/README.md

 #### HOW TO INSTALL ####

-to compile the program you would need the minGW x86-64 compiler.
+to compile the program you would need the mingw-gcc x86-64 compiler.
+You would have to compile the program on unix based systems like linux/macOS and then transfer it to a windows sandbox environment.

 clone this repository and run the following commands to compile the program.
  `$: make`